 The number of Reduced Service Days shall be calculated on a full Day equivalent basis meaning, by way of example, that:

-if the MTSRf and/or MTSRb are completely interrupted for six (6) hours, it shall be accounted for as 0.25 of a Day, and
+if the MTSRf and/or MTSRb and/or MTSRc are completely interrupted for six (6) hours, it shall be accounted for as 0.25 of a Day, and

-if fifty (50) % of the MTSRf and/or MTSRb is interrupted for four (4) complete Days, it shall be accounted for as two (2) Days.
+if fifty (50) % of the MTSRf and/or MTSRb and/or MTSRc is interrupted for four (4) complete Days, it shall be accounted for as two (2) Days.

 Adjustment of the Monthly Capacity Fee

-During any Long Term or Short Term Planned Works, the Monthly Capacity Fee for the MTSRf and/or MTSRb, as described in Attachment A, shall remain due provided the number of Days during which the MTSRf and/or MTSRb are interrupted does not exceed the maximum number of Reduced Service Days, as described in 8.4.
+During any Long Term or Short Term Planned Works, the Monthly Capacity Fee for the MTSRf and/or MTSRb and/or MTSRc, as described in Attachment A, shall remain due provided the number of Days during which the MTSRf and/or MTSRb and/or MTSRc are interrupted does not exceed the maximum number of Reduced Service Days, as described in 8.4.

-In the event that the TSO exceeds the maximum number of Reduced Service Days, the Monthly Capacity Fee for the MTSRf and/or MTSRb shall be reduced pro rata the interrupted MTSRf and/or MTSRb for the portion that exceeds the number of Reduced Service Days.
+In the event that the TSO exceeds the maximum number of Reduced Service Days, the Monthly Capacity Fee for the MTSRf and/or MTSRb and/or MTSRc shall be reduced pro rata the interrupted MTSRf and/or MTSRb and/or MTSRc for the portion that exceeds the number of Reduced Service Days.

 The above sections 8.1 to 8.5 are not applicable to interruptible capacity (MTSRi) which, without prejudice to section 4.1 of this attachment, the TSO may interrupt in whole or in part at any time, unconditionally and without any obligation to justify and/or to account for said interruption.